KingOcyfo/alx-low_level_programming/README.md

-This project is about C-programming language
+This repository is documenting C as a low level programming language